aherbert/gdsc-smlm/docs/analysis_plugins.rst

    * - Distance Threshold (nm)
      - Maximum distance (in nm) for two localisations to belong to the same trace.

+       Zero is supported to find colocated localisations.
+This is useful for analysis of ground-truth data from a simulation.

    * - Distance exclusion (nm)
      - Exclusion distance (in nm) where no other localisations are allowed.
 Use this setting to be sure that a trace links together localisations that are not close to any other localisations.